Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 Creating a culture of continuous employee feedback - Final thoughts

 Now that you understand the meaning and importance of employee feedback and have examples of feedback handy, ensure that your companies have a culture of continuous employee development.
-Make the employee feedback process extremely easy and comfortable for anyone to give or request employee feedback at any time.
+Make the employee feedback process extremely easy and comfortable for anyone to give or request employees to provide feedback at any time.

 If we look back in time, employee feedback was typically seen as managers giving employees feedback on their performance.
-But, with time, it became more of two-way communication which also included a bottom-up feedback approach.
+But, with time, it became more of two-way communication, including a bottom-up feedback approach.

 Consciously create a positive people-centric culture where workers can share issues about workload, safety conditions, unfair practices, harassment, or discrimination.